-- i.
-Frequent flyer memberships should not influence travelers to select a flight that is not the lowest priced flight available. - ii.
+- ii.
 Frequent flyer miles earned by any traveler during County business travel may be retained by the traveler for business or personal use. - iii.
 Dues for membership in any airport/airline club are not reimbursable.

 4. Lost or Excess Baggage